Chart Color Schemes

 Cultural Diversity

-Zillmere's population showed higher cultural diversity than most local areas, with 31.0% born overseas and 23.9% speaking a language other than English at home.
-Christianity was the predominant religion, accounting for 44.5%.
-The 'Other' religious category had a higher representation in Zillmere (5.6%) compared to Greater Brisbane (3.7%).
+Zillmere, surveyed in June 2016, had a higher cultural diversity than most local areas, with 31.0% of its residents born overseas and 23.9% speaking a language other than English at home.
+Christianity was the predominant religion, accounting for 44.5% of Zillmere's population.
+The 'Other' religious category was more prevalent in Zillmere (5.6%) compared to Greater Brisbane (3.7%).

 Frequently Asked Questions - Diversity